-We have audited the consolidated financial statements of Sprout AI Inc. (the "Company"), which comprise the consolidated statement of financial position as at January 31, 2022 and the consolidated statement of loss and comprehensive loss, consolidated statement of changes in shareholder's equity (deficiency) and consolidated statement of cash flows for the fifteen months ended January 31, 2022 and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of Sprout AI Inc. (the "Company"), which comprise the consolidated statements of financial position as at January 31, 2023 and 2022 and the consolidated statements of loss and comprehensive loss, consolidated statements of changes in equity (deficiency) and consolidated statements of cash flow for the year ended January 31, 2023 and for the fifteen months ended January 31, 2022, and notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Company as at January 31, 2022, and its consolidated financial performance and its consolidated cash flows for the period then ended in accordance with International Financial Reporting Standards (IFRS).
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Company as at January 31, 2023 and 2022, and its consolidated financial performance and its cash flows for the periods then ended in accordance with International Financial Reporting Standards (IFRS).